shaunbarney/fast_rabbit/README.md

 ## Example Upgrade

-In this example, we demonstrate the utilisation of message prioritisation, prefetch count, and Pydantic modelling to enhance the efficiency and organisation of message handling within your application.
-By assigning priority levels to messages, critical tasks can be expedited, ensuring they are processed ahead of less urgent ones, thereby optimising system responsiveness.
-The prefetch count feature allows for the adjustment of the number of messages prefetched by the consumer, balancing the workload and improving processing throughput.
-Furthermore, incorporating Pydantic models facilitates the validation and (de)serialisation of message data, ensuring that messages conform to a predefined schema.
-This integration not only streamlines message handling by leveraging automatic data validation and casting but also significantly enhances the developer experience through improved code quality and maintainability.
-Through the adept application of these features, Fast Rabbit provides a robust framework for building sophisticated, reliable messaging solutions tailored to your specific requirements.
+In this example, we showcase how message prioritisation, prefetch count, and Pydantic modelling can streamline message handling in Fast Rabbit.
+Prioritisation ensures urgent messages are processed first, enhancing system responsiveness.
+The prefetch count optimises workload by controlling how many messages are processed concurrently.
+Pydantic models validate and structure message data, improving code quality and maintainability.
+Together, these features form a robust framework for efficient, reliable messaging tailored to specific application needs.

 ### Publish Message